• Sectors we work in banner(2)

 3. Property.
 With the reported exodus of ‘non-doms’ from the UK, some clients see an opportunity to buy UK property at a discount.

 4. Tax.
-With the UK tax changes in April 2025, they may be entitled to beneficial treatment if they become tax resident in the UK.
+With the UK tax changes in April 2025, they may be entitled to beneficial treatment if they become tax resident in the UK under the new ‘FIG’ regime.

 5. Lifestyle.
 Whilst Brits are well known for complaining about the weather or transport disruption, the UK still offers a wide array of cultural, sporting, historical and recreational activities that people of all ages can enjoy.

-On the Donald Dashers, I have noticed an uptick in queries from across the pond as I did in 2016.
-Many did not lead to a move in 2016 and I suspect the same will ring true in 2025.
-Those that are considering the move may have doing so before the 2024 Presidential Election for family or business reasons and this will continue.
+On the Donald Dashers, I have noticed an uptick in queries from across the pond as I did back in 2016.
+Many did not move in 2016 and the same rings true now.
+Those that are considering the move may have been doing so before the 2024 Presidential Election for family or business reasons and this will continue.
+I have had many queries from those with European heritage who now want to explore whether they can apply for passports or permission to live in an array of European countries.

 Those thinking of making the move will need to get both immigration and tax advice pre-arrival, which can be complex and time consuming.
 The benefits of doing so can be a second passport (both the UK and the US allow dual nationality), a good property investment and learning what the Hokey-Cokey is.

 In the meantime, US nationals visiting the UK for short-term tourism or business should remember to apply for an Electronic Travel Authorisation (an ETA) before they travel as this is now required to visit the UK.
-This is also required for European visitors from 2 April.
+This is also required for European visitors to the UK.

 UK immigration law and policy is subject to regular change.
-If you have any questions about relocating to the UK, please contact Paul McCarthy
+If you have any questions about relocating to the UK or Europe, please contact Paul McCarthy

 the uptick above and beyond the average is certainly in response to one man